Lie product formula

 which holds for all real or complex numbers x and y.
 If x and y are replaced with matrices A and B, and the exponential replaced with a matrix exponential, it is usually necessary for A and B to commute for the law to still hold.
 However, the Lie product formula holds for all matrices A and B, even ones which do not commute.

 The Lie product formula is conceptually related to the Baker–Campbell–Hausdorff formula, in that both are replacements, in the context of noncommuting operators, for the classical exponential law.

 The formula has applications, for example, in the path integral formulation of quantum mechanics.
 It allows one to separate the Schrödinger evolution operator (propagator) into alternating increments of kinetic and potential operators (the Suzuki–Trotter decomposition, after Trotter and Masuo Suzuki).
 The same idea is used in the construction of splitting methods for the numerical solution of differential equations.
 Moreover, the Lie product theorem is sufficient to prove the Feynman–Kac formula.

 The Trotter–Kato theorem can be used for approximation of linear C0-semigroups.

+Proof

+By the Baker–Campbell–Hausdorff formula, $(e^{A/n}e^{B/n})^n = e^{A + B + \frac{1}{2n} [A,B] + \cdots} \to e^{A+B}$.